iterative/dvc.org/content/docs/command-reference/config.md

 <admon type="warn">

-`.dvc/config` is meant to be tracked by Git and should not contain sensitive info or secrets (passwords, keys, etc).
+`.dvc/config` is meant to be tracked by Git and should not contain sensitive user info or secrets (passwords, SSH keys, etc).
 Use `--local` when in doubt.

 </admon>